purijatin/njexl_wiki/04-Iteration-And-Avoiding-Them.md

 Does produce the same output!
 You think it is good to be verbose?
 [Enterprisification](http://projects.haykranen.nl/java/) is for you then.
-It is kind of bad to be verbose, according to me.
+Jokes apart, it is kind of bad to be verbose, according to me.
-We want to get things done, with minimal talk - and maximal work.
+I want to get things done, with minimal talk - and maximal work.
 But wait.
-Anything array like is iterable, anything list like is iterable.
+Anything *array like* are iterable, anything *list like* are iterable.
 Anything set like, if they are sets created by nJexl - are iterable too.
 And even dictionaries are default iterable.

     for ( i  :  [0,1,2] ){
-        out:println(i)
+        write(i)
     }

 This is fine.
 So is  :

     for ( i  :  {0:'0' , 1:'1' , 2:'2' } ){
-        out:println(i)
+        write(i)
     }

 And finally this is fairly interesting :

     for ( i  :  "Smartest might survive" ){
-        out:print( str:format("%s ", i ) )
+        write("%s ", i ) )
     }
-    out:println()
+    write()

 Produces the output :